-BoingVert may seem very scattered in the way it delivers its message, but the individual parts of it are very solid.
+BoingVert may seem very scattered in the way it delivers its message, but the individual parts of it are solid.

-So while it may not bring quick results such as Vert Shock, or be as comprehensive and refined as The Jump Manual that has been around for more than a decade, BoingVert is based on solid principles and covers all the main aspects that should be in a vertical training program.
+So while it may not bring quick results such as Vert Shock, or be as comprehensive and refined as The Jump Manual, it is still based on solid principles and covers all the main aspects.

-In other words, it wouldn’t be my first choice, but that has less to do with the program’s structure, and more to do with the fact that there are other vertical leap programs that use the same basic principles better.
+In other words, it wouldn’t be my first choice, but that has less to do with the program’s structure and more to do with the fact that there are other vertical leap programs that use the same basic principles better.